ewanuno/tr707_negative_vibes/README.md

 # tr707_negative_vibes
-this is a kicad project for a dc/dc converter for the roland tr707 and 727 drum machine. it can replace the negative dc supply with the hard to find Sumida coil in the tr707.
+This is a kicad project for a dc/dc converter for the roland tr707 and 727 drum machine. it can replace the negative dc supply with the hard to find Sumida coil in the tr707.

-it takes the nominal 12v input voltage and transforms it to a negative 10v
+It takes the nominal 12v input voltage and transforms it to a negative 10v

-it is based on an ICL7660 negative voltage dc/dc converter. the design is based on an idea by harry axten who makes a really nice eprom swap mod for the tr707.
+It is based on an ICL7660 negative voltage dc/dc converter.
+The design is based on an idea by harry axten who makes a really nice eprom swap mod for the tr707.

-installation:
+Installation:

-desolder the following components: Q1 Q2 T1(the sumida coil) D2 D3 D18 C7 C8 R1 R2
+Desolder the following components: Q1 Q2 T1(the sumida coil) D2 D3 D18 C7 C8 R1 R2

-fit 5 pinheaders to the bottom of the Negative vibes Pcb and solder them onto the tr707 main board. you could fit pin header sockets if you want, but its probably better to just solder them directly.
+Fit 5 2.54mm male/male pinheaders to the bottom of the Negative vibes Pcb and solder them onto the tr707 main board.
+You could fit pin header sockets if you want, but its probably better to just solder them directly.

+thats it!

 dual parallel ICL7660 chips provide a stable -10v supply. the jumper jp1 can be cut to disable the second ICL7660, but you probably will never want to do this.